Skip to main content

 I must admit the lukewarm response surprised me and several others.
 I love Shaun's description of the song.
 "It's a great blend of funk disco and reggae - a proper summer-night-heat-vibe.
 Quite like the 70s Isley Brothers, actually."

-For Ted it brings back memories of his 18th birthday.
 It's a great tune and was certainly a dance floor filler back in the day.

 George Harrison - 'All Those Years Ago'